 A one-handed keyboard is available for patrons with hand-related physical disabilities.
 This device looks like a traditional full-sized keyboard but has two embedded half-keyboards and allows typing with either hand or both hands at once.

-You can check out the keyboard from the Library Circulation desk, then contact Computing Support and Printing Services staff to connect it to any computer in the Library.
+You can check out the keyboard and get help connecting it to any computer in the library at the Computing Support and Printing Services desk located on the main floor of the Library.
 (This device is only available for use in the Library.)

 The Library also has a variety of equipment available for checkout.